MechanicalRock/mechanicalrock.github.io/_posts/2023-07-12-React-unity-BDD.markdown

 ### Introduction

-In a [captivating blog post authored by "Quintin Maseyk"](https://blog.mechanicalrock.io/2023/07/03/react-and-unity.html) we delved into the exciting realm of React and Unity.
-If you've had the opportunity to read that article, you're likely familiar with the architecture of the digital twi and the event life cycles that occur between React and Unity.
+In a [captivating blog post](https://blog.mechanicalrock.io/2023/07/03/react-and-unity.html) we delved into the exciting realm of React and Unity.
+If you've had the opportunity to read that article, you're likely familiar with the architecture of the digital twin and the event life cycles that occur between React and Unity.

-In this blog post, our primary focus will be on exploring the testing of integration between Unity and React using Jest, React Testing Library, and the principles of BDD (Behavioral Development Driven).
+In this blog post, our primary focus will be on exploring the testing of integration between Unity and React using Jest, React Testing Library, and the principles of BDD (Behavior-Driven Development).

 To demonstrate the concepts discussed, we will jointly develop a small feature that allows users to add a scene to a given animation.
 When a user adds a scene, React will work behind the scenes by executing a command and sending a request to Unity, asking for the player's position and a screenshot of their current view.